Creating Productive Habits and Avoiding Procrastination

 - Fill two large water bottles in the morning and put them on my desk so it is easy to drink at least that much water.

 - Anpp for tasks, especially for following up on things I don’t want to fall through the cracks and that are not “next day” tasks for my daily planner.
 I use this often for blog posts I don’t have time to read, but want to read later.
 At my agency Design TLC, we use Nifty for project management (I also use it for some personal lists, such as a list of movies and TV shows I hear about and want to watch later), and I also have adopted the use of Google Tasks for smaller tasks that are not related to a big project.

 Here are some things I ASPIRE to do to improve my productivity.
 Most of the things on my wish list have to do with consistency.
 I love flexibility.
 I like routines, but I also crave a break from routines.
 This means it is hard for me to stick to a “every Monday I … “ commitment.
 While I would like to be more consistent, I like the unpredictability and flexibility that comes with working for myself and not having many strong demands on my time.

 - Set and Enforce Time Limits: Take Breaks

-Use a timer to remind me to take a break every hour or so and then TAKE A BREAK (this does not include social media).
+Use a timer to remind me to take a break every hour or so and then TAKE A BREAK.
 I sometimes use a timer and then ignore it because I don’t want to stop what I am doing.

 - Use Discipline To Limit Email Checking